priyanka3858/CS-601-Term-Project/README.md

 - This project fully developed in Vue.js Framework.The homepage is the filename _"Home.vue"_.
 I have placed the every page as Components in Components Folder.
 There are 7 Components in tota are _"Home.vue", "About.vue", "Education.vue", "Work.vue", "Github.vue", "Travel.vue", "Conatct.vue"._
 - Header, Footer, and Navigation Bar store as an seperate componentefile "App.vue" and link with every (page)Components file.
 - I have also placed the images in the "../src/assets" directory.
-- To access the live website (which is hosted on Netlify) link:-
+- To access the live website (which is hosted on Cloudflare) link:-

 ### Github Repository